-According to the Head of Public Affairs at the AMA, Mr. Gilbert Nii Ankrah the prosecution forms part of effort by the Assembly to make the city clean adding that the Assembly before the beginning of the operation earlier last week cautioned the public and traders to desist from dumping indiscriminately and since the Assembly was bent on enforcing its bylaws.
+According to the Head of Public Affairs at the AMA, Mr. Gilbert Nii Ankrah the prosecution forms part of effort by the Assembly to make the city clean adding that the Assembly before the beginning of the operation earlier last week cautioned the public and traders to desist from peeing in public places, dumping indiscriminately and since the Assembly was bent on enforcing its bylaws.

 “Before the operation, the Information Service Van was all over the CBD educating traders and commuters, even during weekends about the operation and the need to desist from littering the streets,” he said.

 He noted that the AMA Cleaning Bye-law, 2017, “prohibits any person from throwing litter, refuse, or other matter into gutters, drain or unauthorised places which may cause nuisance or block the free passage of running water” and urged all to use the bin.